 Lindsay said she gets a fair amount of flak from some of her friends working at nonprofits for going to “the dark side.”

 “Dark side.”
 A Yale colloquialism reserved only for jobs in finance, consulting, banking and business.
-That’s a big side.
-But at some juncture, the “dark side” joke ends and its underlying criticism unravels.
+At some point, the joke must end and its underlying criticism begins to unravel.

 “The world needs your commitment to public service,” University President Richard Levin told graduates at the 2006 Baccalaureate Address.
 “We at Yale expect it.”

-For some Yalies, this commitment does not necessarily mean going into finance.
+For some, this commitment does not necessarily mean going into finance.
 On Nov.
 15, around 50 students picketed a Morgan Stanley information session outside of the Study Hotel on Chapel Street, where it was being held.
 Right across the street, an “alternative info session” took place.

 The goal of Occupy Morgan Stanley, according to an email announcement sent the day before, was to “make students think more critically about what they’re going to be doing next year in a broader context.”

-Volunteers carrying posters and rallying calls filled the sidewalk as their fellow Elis walked past them and went inside the hotel.
+Volunteers carrying posters and rallying calls filled the sidewalk as their peers walked past them and went inside the hotel.
 By questioning — or “demonizing,” depending on whom you ask — the recruiting event, the demonstration became Yale’s translation of the global Occupy movement.

 “Twenty-five percent is too much talent spent!,” the protesters chanted.

-That percentage is a bit inflated.
+It turns out that oft-touted statistic might be a bit inflated.
 The 25 percent figure refers to the respondents of a survey on employment sent to recent alumni, Moore said, not the total number of graduates of a given class.
-For the class of 2010 data, for example, only about 869 of the approximately 1,280 graduates, around 68 percent of the class, replied to the survey.
+For instance, the data collected from the class of 2010 shows that only 869 of the approximately 1,280 graduates replied to the survey, 68 percent of the class.

-But focusing on the facts and numbers would be missing the larger picture.
-Whether a future banker or an aspiring artist, most Yalies interviewed actually admit to appreciating a campus atmosphere where the ideas and decisions of their peers do not stand unchallenged.
+But to solely focus on the facts and numbers would be to miss the larger picture.
+Whether a future banker or an aspiring artist, most Yalies admit to an appreciation of a campus atmosphere where the ideas and decisions of their friends do not stand unchallenged.

-“I think it’s always great to have a conversation about it and not take anything for granted, be aware of all opportunities,” said Smyth, also an attendant and observer (not a protester) at Occupy Morgan Stanley.
-“We should pay more attention to institutions and less to individual choices.
-It doesn’t make sense to criticize a student for a career choice.”
+“I think it’s always great to have a conversation about it and not take anything for granted, be aware of all opportunities,” said Smyth, also an attendant and observer (though not a protester) at Occupy Morgan Stanley.

-Over kosher shawarma at a Diamond District Israeli restaurant, Fuhrer had lunch with Nick Arons, a New York-based lawyer and a former Fulbright scholar in Northeastern Brazil.
-During their conversation, Fuhrer said, Arons gave him a piece of advice he still keeps with him.
+Over kosher shawarma at a Diamond District Israeli restaurant, Fuhrer had lunch with a former Fulbright scholar in Brazil who is now his mentor.
+During their conversation, Fuhrer received a piece of advice he still keeps with him.

-“He said, ‘Nothing matters until you’re 30’,” Fuhrer recalled in our interview.
+“He said, ‘Nothing matters until you’re 30’,” Fuhrer recalled.
 “This was not meant to discredit any of the work you do in college and your immediate post-grad life, but to encourage a spirit of risk-taking, as in ‘You’re young.
 You have plenty of time to sit at a desk in Brooks Brothers slacks and wax poetic about your bright college years over summer trips to Martha’s Vineyard.’”

-Fuhrer’s statement suggests a step-at-a-time mentality, which is adopted by most recent graduates abroad.
+This advice suggests a step-at-a-time mentality, one which is adopted by most recent graduates abroad.
 For McElroy, he now aspires to get a master’s degree in development.
-Afterwards, he hopes to work in the field as a development practitioner in Latin America and could eventually go into development consulting, while continuing to serve on the executive board of Yspaniola.
+McLoughlin still remains unsure of his next move.

-Back at Yale, how normal a non-traditional path looks to students depends on their overall undergraduate life, the friends with whom they socialize and the extracurriculars they cherish.
-Seniors tend to overemphasize what their peers are doing right after graduation, ignoring the possibility of diverging career choices down the line.
+Back at Yale, how normal such non-traditional paths seem depends on students’ undergraduate life, the friends with whom they socialize and the extracurriculars they cherish.
+Seniors tend to overemphasize what their peers are doing right after graduation, Osborn said, so they ignore the possibility of changing career choices down the line.

-At this stage in the academic year, several current seniors may lack concrete plans and recent alumni have spent enough months out of Yale to put their experiences in perspective.
-Since their first postgraduate moves are not likely to dictate the course of their entire career, the only thing that stays certain in all of their futures is their desire to get somewhere.
-Wherever “somewhere” happens to be, they seem to agree, there is no dearth of time.
+At this stage in the academic year, several seniors may lack concrete plans.
+Recent alumni, in turn, have spent enough months out of Yale to put their experiences into perspective.
+Since their first postgraduate decisions are not likely to dictate the course of their entire career, the only thing that remains certain in their futures is the desire to get “somewhere.”
+Wherever “somewhere” happens to be, they agree, there is no dearth of time.

-“I do love the [African] continent and there is so much more to explore,” McLoughlin said, optimistically.
-“For now, in my 20s at least, this is the time to have adventures.”
+“I do love the [African] continent and there is so much more to explore,” McLoughlin said, the excitement ringing in his voice.
+“For now, in my twenties at least, this is the time to have adventures.”